g0rbe/CEH/01_Introduction.md

-## Essiential Terminology
+# Essiential Terminology

-**Hack Value** : a notion  among hackers that something is worth doing or is interesting
+**Hack Value** : A notion  among hackers that something is worth doing or is interesting

 **Vulnerability** : Existence of a weakness, design, or implementation error that can lead to an unexpected event compromising the security of the system